Tuk Tuk Tours

 Daily, 7am-7pm; Soi Ruamrudee (BTS Phloen Chit); 02-168-5464; www.cafetartine.net

-On Lok Yun is one for retro-lovers, as well as for those looking for a super-early breakfast.
+One of the most famous old Thai breakfast places is On Lok Yun, which is the main reason we are including it.
 Not much has changed here in the eight decades or so that it has been operating, and it’s a classic Thai-Chinese-feeling café serving hot and iced coffees and teas, and providing the ideal venue for the old-town neighbourhood’s granddads and uncles to catch up or simply read the newspaper.

-The signature dish here is the kanom pang sangkaya, bread topped with Singaporean-Kaya-style custard, but just as popular is On Lok Yun’s Thai-style take on the American breakfast.
+The signature dish here is the kanom pang sangkaya, bread topped with Singaporean-Kaya-style custard, but just as popular is On Lok Yun’s Thai-style take on the American breakfast – but honestly it does not match a Western version!

 Daily, 5.30am-4pm; 72 Charoenkrung Road; 02-223-9621